Oldest Indian medical system is known in the world- Ayurveda

 How Ayurveda came into existence

-It is believed that the Ayurveda was passed by God to his angels and then finally to human being (Rishis/Saints).
-In short Dhanwantari is regarded as the; Divine Father of Ayurvedic medicine and also known as Ayurvedic father of surgery.
-Maharashi Bharadwaj is the Human Father of Ayurvedic medicines which then shared knowledge to Atreya Punarvasu who wrote the famous book on Ayurveda i.e. “Charak Samhita”
+It is believed that the Ayurveda was passed by God to his angels and then finally to a human being (Rishis/Saints).
+In short, Dhanwantari is regarded as the; Divine Father of Ayurveda medicine and also known as the Ayurveda father of surgery.
+Maharishi Bharadwaj is the Father of Ayurveda medicines which then shared knowledge to Atreya Punarvasu who wrote the famous book on Ayurveda i.e. “Charak Samhita“

-In fact, Atreya Punarvasu was the advisor and acharya Agnivesha was the main author of charaka Samhita, whereas acharya charaka was the actual redactor and acharya dridhabala was the completer of this samhita.
-Precisely, Charak and Sushrut are two reorganisers of Ayurveda whose works are still extant.
+In fact, Atreya Punarvasu was the adviser and acharya Agnivesha was the main author of Charaka Samhita, whereas Acharya Charaka was the actual redactor and acharya dridhabala was the completer of this Samhita.
+Precisely, Charak and Sushrut are two reorganizes of Ayurveda whose works are still extant.
 And then Ashtanga Hriyadayam is a concise version of the works of Charak and Sushrut.
 Consequently, Ayurveda is the only complete ancient medical system still in existence.

 According to Wikipedia:

 Agnivesa, under the guidance of the ancient physician Atreya, had written an encyclopedic treatise on the 8th century B.C.
 However, it was only when Charaka revised this treatise that it gained popularity and came to be known as Charaka Samhita.
 For two millennia it remained a standard work on the subject and was translated into many foreign languages, including Arabic and Latin.